Unlike other countries, such as the USA, the phrase ‘next of kin’ is not legally defined in Australia. So, what does next of kin mean in Australia?

 - Adult siblings

-The person so chosen by this method will be known as ‘senior next of kin’ for the purposes of the Act.
+The person chosen by this method will be known as ‘senior next of kin’ for the purposes of the Act.

 - Making funeral arrangements